Selling your business

 When you sell shares in a private or public limited company (BV or NV), you use the services of a notary.
 The share transfer is done by notarial deed.
 When you sell a sole proprietorship, a commercial partnership, or a private limited company’s assets and liabilities, you don’t need a notary.

-You must report to the Netherlands Chamber of Commerce KVK that you are transferring the company, and to whom.
+You must report to KVK that you are transferring the company, and to whom.
 The company will then no longer be registered in your name.
-The KVK will report the transfer to the Tax Administration.
+KVK will also notify the Tax Administration.

 Settle with the Tax Administration